onflow/flow/flips/20220111-execution-effort.md

 ### Data Collection procedure

 The data was collected by simulating block execution.
-Each block hah between 1 and 50 transactions (uniformly distributed).
+Each block had between 1 and 50 transactions (uniformly distributed).

 Transactions were either: